Pola

 Summary

-In many projects, the design is not the problem, but the language around it.
+In many projects, the issue isn’t the design but the language used to discuss it.

-This article organizes the terms so you can use them in everyday life—for clearer briefings, better decisions, and touchpoints that fit together.
+This article organizes these terms so you can use them in day-to-day operations—for clearer briefs, better decisions, and cohesive touchpoints.

 Brand